mazenhadjali/spring-boot-file-managment-AmazonS3-Bucket/README.md

-# Spring Boot Task for File Management with S3 Bucket using Minio Container
+# File Management with S3 Bucket using Minio Container - SpringBoot

 This Spring Boot application is designed to manage storage files using an S3 bucket with a Minio container.
 It provides functionality for storing, retrieving, and managing files while persisting file details in a PostgreSQL database.
 Below are some key points about this project: